Orange Order asks DUP to use banned sectarian march in negotiations with Theresa May

 Supporters of the Democratic Unionist Party (DUP) are demanding Theresa May allow a banned loyalist march as part of an agreement by the Northern Irish party to prop up a minority Conservative government.

-Orangemen were banned from marching through the nationalist area of the mainly loyalist town 20 years ago following repeated riots during the late 1990s and early 2000s.
+Orangemen were banned from marching through the nationalist area of the mainly loyalist town following repeated riots during the Troubles.
 Protests against the ban culminated in 1998 with the shocking murders of three young boys after their house was firebombed in a loyalist arson attack.

 The boys’ mother was Catholic and the family lived in a mainly Protestant area.
 The brothers – Richard, Mark and Jason Quinn, aged 11, 9 and 7, were asleep when a petrol bomb was thrown through the window of their house.